3/24/2021

 Unlike some of my colleagues when I was just starting out in a multinational ad agency, I never craved for flashy or expensive cars.
 Aside from the fact that I could not afford them, I’ve never felt the need to keep up with my friends who show off expensive things for image.

-I’ve always liked casual.
+I’ve always liked being casual.
 So the first car I ever owned was a second-hand Renault R-6 from France.
 This was in the late 60s when people were sporting big American cars such as Chevy, Rambler, and Ford.
 Mine was a small but sturdy car that could get me to Baguio City and back to Manila on a full tank, which cost about 35 pesos!

 Being a compact car, the R-6 was a mechanical wonder.
 It hardly required maintenance because it had few parts that needed changing.
 All the care it needed was regular oil-change.
 It served me well in my bachelorhood as it brought me safely to Umingan, a three-hour drive over rugged roads from my home in Quezon City to visit future in-laws and asked for the hand of their daughter in absentia, because Grace was then still finishing her studies in the USA.